Shaaali/identity-apps/docs/guides/identity-providers/social-login/facebook.md

 Follow this guide to enable Facebook login to your applications.

 ## Prerequisite
-To get started, you should have an application registered in Asgardeo.
+To get started, you need to have an application registered in Asgardeo.
 If you don't have an app registered, [register an application](../../applications/) in Asgardeo to enable Facebook login.

 ## Add Facebook login
-Inorder to add Facebook identity provider, you have to follow below steps in Asgardeo after completing the above prerequisites:
+In order to add Facebook login to your app, follow below steps
  1. [Register app in Facebook](#register-app-in-facebook)
  2. [Create Facebook Identity Provider](#create-facebook-identity-provider)
  3. [Enable Facebook login](#enable-facebook-login)